Mindful nature walk

 Tips for a successful walk

-3. Be flexible: This guide is just that, a guide.
-Feel free to adapt it to suit your needs.
+3. Be flexible: This guide is here to help you.
+You can change the walk to suit your needs.

 Map of walk